dmpstats/Workflow-Product-Retriever/README.md

 generate informative error messages indicating where the misspecification occurred.
 Most common misspecifications include:

+1.  inaccurate naming of target App title
-- inaccurate naming of target App title and/or Product filename;
+2.  inaccurate naming of target Product filename;
-- non-existence of the target Product in the specified App;
+3.  non-existence of the target Product in the specified App;
-- inconsistency between the specified name of the target App and the specified position of that App in the target Workflow.
+4.  inconsistency between the specified name of the target App and the specified position of that App in the target Workflow.

+Setting **Return-on-Fail** to `TRUE` means that this MoveApp will return its input data with no retrieved data in the case of errors `1` and `3` above.
+It is recommended **not** to use this setting until you are confident that the target App title, filename, and position are guaranteed to be correct.

 <div>

 > **Caution**
 >
 > This App was developed based on the existing structure and attribute
-> names underlying MoveApps’s API framework.
+> names underlying MoveApps's API framework.
 If there are changes to
 > naming conventions or modifications in the way API links are
 > constructed in the future, the code will be susceptible to HTTP
 > request errors.